Stuycs-K/final-project-8-glickd-moj/WORKLOG.md

 made a reset for the game.
 Also debugged some dealer issues and made prompts more clear.
 Ready to add chips.

+### 5/27 - 5/30

+fixed debugging issues with resetting including problems with player numbering and reseting dealer variables

+### 5/31

+added chips and betting to game.
+Ready for demo

 ## JOCELYN MO